sharmb9/SharedPlaylist/README.md

 # SharedPlaylist 🎵

-SharedPlaylist is a MERN stack application that uses Spotify API to allows users to create collaborative plalylists on spotify.
+SharedPlaylist is a MERN stack application that uses Spotify API to allow users to create collaborative plalylists on spotify.

 ### See it live